MarkusServan/WordEther/README.md

-Scroll through anonymous thoughts and poems from strangers Post your own, to be read by others.
+Scroll through anonymous thoughts and poems from strangers.
+Post your own, to be read by others.

-MERN
+MERN stack